MohamedAnees1995/CricStar/README.md

 Which hotel has a high chance that its customer will return for another stay?

-Which channel is mostly used forthe early booking of hotels?

-Which channel has a longer average waiting time?

-Which distribution channel brings betterrevenue-generatingg deals for hotels?

-Which significant distribution channel has the highest cancellation percentage?

-Does a longer waiting period or longer lead time causes the cancellation of bookings?

 Whether not getting allotted the same room type as demand is the main cause of cancellation for bookings?